 My goal is to provide articles, links, and resources that will help you make time for things that matter to you.
 I want to help streamline life's necessities - like high school transcripts, records, and diplomas, and teaching classic literature and writing- so you'll have more time to spend on the important things-- things that last.

-Browse through the articles, but first, be sure to sign up for the free newsletter in the box at left —I like to share new resources, articles, tips, and links that can help you grow.
-You'll also receive occasional sale notices or coupons (usually during convention season).
-Your contact information is safe with me-- I promise I will never, ever share your e-mail, so you'll receive only what you've requested.
+Browse through the articles, but first, be sure to sign up for the free newsletter in the box in the sidebar.
+I like to share new resources, articles, tips, and links that can help you grow, and you'll also receive occasional sale notices or coupons (usually during convention season).
+Your contact information is safe with me— I promise I will never, ever share your e-mail, so you'll receive only what you've requested.

 After you sign up, please check your inbox for a confirmation e-mail.
-This will help you to make sure you actually receive the e-zine and bonus article!
+This will help you to make sure you actually receive the newsletter and bonus item!
 If you don't see it in your inbox, check your 'junk' folder, as it may have mistakenly been routed there.
-If you add my e-mail to your address book, you won't have any difficulty with that.
+If you add my e-mail to your address book, you shouldn't have any difficulty with that.

 I hope you enjoy browsing the website.
 You may also enjoy my blog at www.Janice-Campbell.com.
 It's where I post new articles, reviews, classic poetry, news, and inspiration.
 You may also enjoy the Excellence in Literature site where we've posted many of the context resources for the curriculum.
 Thank you for visiting!

 P.S.
 Have you seen our newly released 1857 McGuffey Readers?
 They're beautiful!